 If the Editor-in-Chief disagrees with the proposal to dissolve the Methods Group, e.g. the method is high-priority for Cochrane, discussions with the current Convenors of the Methods Group will be held to confirm how to proceed.

-If the Editor-in-Chief agrees with the proposal to dissolve the Methods Group, the Editorial and Methods Department will work with the Convenors and other members of the Methods Group to ensure their Membership and Task Exchange profiles are up-to-date, so they can continue to contribute to Cochrane for ad-hoc tasks, if appropriate.
+If the Editor-in-Chief agrees with the proposal to dissolve the Methods Group, the Evidence Production and Methods Directorate will work with the Convenors and other members of the Methods Group to ensure their Membership and Task Exchange profiles are up-to-date, so they can continue to contribute to Cochrane for ad-hoc tasks, if appropriate.

-If you have any questions on Methods Groups, please contact Ella Flemyng (firstname.lastname@example.org) from the Editorial and Methods Department.
+If you have any questions on Methods Groups, please contact Ingrid Arevalo-Rodriguez (firstname.lastname@example.org) from the Evidence Production and Methods Directorate.